129th Boston Marathon, Bank of America logo

 Sandeep C.

-As a nurse at Boston Medical Center, Sandeep runs to make urban centers more health equitable.
+As a nurse at Boston Medical Center, Sandeep ran to make urban centers more health equitable.
 His run helps the hospital address food insecurity, job access, and health inequities in underserved communities.

 Matt Duggan training on an indoor track for the Boston Marathon.
 Support his fundraising journey with the Bank of America.